Tonsillitis: Tonsil surgery in children

 There are different surgical techniques as well:

-- Procedures that use heat (diathermy): These approaches involve removing tonsil tissue using radiofrequency energy to produce a lot of heat.
-The heat is also used to seal the wound immediately after the operation.
+- Procedures that use heat (diathermy): These approaches involve removing tonsil tissue using radiofrequency or laser energy.
+Both of these devices produce a lot of heat, which is used to seal the wound immediately after the operation.
 Newer approaches use a lower temperature.
 This is called coblation.

 - Procedures that do not use heat (dissection): These approaches involve removing tonsil tissue using surgical instruments such as scissors or a snare.